Waterfall Enrichment in Clay: The Complete Guide

 - Input: Column 4

-- Run: When Column 4 is not empty
+- Run: When Column 4 came from Hunter or Apollo (not Findymail)

 - Run: Always